BENZOOgataga/benzoogataga/README.md

 | Usage               | Hosts multiple VMs and containers for Industrium, self-hosted apps (Nextcloud, Outline, etc.) |
 | Purpose             | Originally built for homelab, now hosts Industrium infrastructure (VMs, services)   |
 | Next Steps          | Migration planned to a higher-spec dedicated server hosted at Pastanetwork — for better uptime, accessibility, and professionalism |

+> 🖥️ You can monitor my server and specific service uptime at [status.benzoogataga.com](https://status.benzoogataga.com)

 ---